 Industry-specific software.
 In some cases, you’ll need to pay for professional software.
 Designers, for example, will almost certainly need pro-level software like Adobe Illustrator, while photographers will want Photoshop.
 Again, writers can generally save some money here—Google Docs is free and many clients will be using it themselves.

-Business & accounting software.
+Business and accounting software.
 This includes things like accounting software for self-employed people, invoicing tools, customer relationship management (CRM) software, cloud storage, website hosting—the list goes on.
 These can add up quickly.
-Sometimes you can get away with a free solution, but in other cases, you’ll need to pay.
+Sometimes you can get away with a free solution, but you’ll need to pay in other cases.

 Miscellaneous expenses.
 There are a number of items you might find you need as you get started.
 Examples include business cards, a printer, or a comfortable desk and chair.
-It’s a good idea to have some money set aside for these sorts of things, so you can focus on the important stuff, like building your business.
+Having some money set aside for these sorts of things is a good idea, so you can focus on the important stuff, like building your business.

 With your startup costs covered, your next step will be to start laying the groundwork for your business, including: